oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Cookies {#cookies}
 -------

-The Cookie API is a mechanism that is technically possible to use as storage from JavaScript, but is NOT RECOMMENDED as a place to store tokens that will be later accessed from JavaScript.
+The JavaScript Cookie API is a mechanism that is technically possible to use as storage from JavaScript, but is NOT RECOMMENDED as a place to store tokens that will be later accessed from JavaScript.
 (Note that this statement does not affect the BFF pattern described in {{bff-proxy}} since in that pattern the tokens are never accessible to the browser-based code.)

 When JavaScript code stores a token, the intent is for it to be able to retrieve the token for later use in an API call.
 Using the Cookie API to store the token has the unintended side effect of the browser also sending the token to the web server the next time the app is loaded, or on any API calls the app makes to its own backend.